End-to-End Differentiable Learning of a Single Functional for DFT and Linear-Response TDDFT

 \section{Abstract}

 Density functional theory (DFT) and linear-response time-dependent density functional theory (LR‑TDDFT) rely on an exchange–correlation (xc) approximation that provides not only energy but also its functional derivatives that enter the self-consistent potential and the response kernel.
-Here we present an end-to-end differentiable workflow to optimize a single deep-learned energy functional using targets from both Kohn–Sham DFT and adiabatic LR‑TDDFT within the Tamm–Dancoff approximation.
-Implemented in a JAX-based two-component quantum chemistry code (IQC), the learned functional yields a consistent potential and LR kernel via automatic differentiation, enabling gradient-based training through the SCF fixed point and the Casida equation.
-As a proof of concept in a fixed finite basis (cc‑pVDZ), we learn an exchange-correlation functional on the helium spectrum while incorporating one-electron self-interaction cancelation and the Lieb–Oxford inequality as penalty terms, and we assess its possible transfer to molecular test cases.
+Here, we present an end-to-end differentiable workflow to optimize a single deep-learned energy functional using targets from both Kohn–Sham DFT and adiabatic LR‑TDDFT.
+To enable this training in a computationally efficient and differentiable manner, we developed a JAX-based two-component quantum chemistry package (IQC), in which the learned functional provides a self-consistent potential and linear-response kernel via automatic differentiation.
+This construction permits gradient-based optimization through both the self-consistent-field (SCF) fixed-point equations and the Casida eigenvalue problem.
+We learn an exchange-correlation functional on excitation energies and ground-state properties (noncovalent interactions, thermochemistry, bond dissociation, ionization potentials, electron affinities, isomerization energies, and reaction barriers) while incorporating one-electron self-interaction cancelation as penalty terms, and we assess its possible transfer to molecular test cases.